 Semester in Detroit elective classes are open to all UM students.
-The classes take place in Detroit, but the program can help coordinate transportation for those students in Ann Arbor who are interested.
-Below are the electives offered for Fall 2016:
+The classes take place in Detroit, and the program provides transportation for those students in Ann Arbor who are interested.
+Below are the electives offered for Fall 2019:

 RCCORE 334 - Special Topics Section: 004

 This course will explore the role the arts have played in resisting systemic inequalities, fighting injustice, and giving voice to those on the margins.
 We will consider both the strengths and limitations of art, particularly creative writing, as a force for change as well as art's effectiveness in engaging communities.
 Further, we will use the study and practice of creative writing to deepen our understandings of and relationships to the city of Detroit.